Racial segregation of churches in the United States: Baptists

 Baptists first originated in Holland during the early 17th century.
 Baptists came to the Southern United States to preach the gospel to white people and African Americans during the Revolutionary War.
 The Baptist message was largely focused on individual experience and salvation.
 At the beginning of the Baptist movement, many congregations were integrated.
 Despite this, African American members of the church often sat in separate areas and had little say in church affairs.
 African Americans could be leaders in the church, but in separate quarters consisting only of their own race.
 After the Civil War, African Americans started their own churches, an idea that was supported by both white and black southerners.

-Additionally, Northern Baptists morally objected slavery more than Southern Baptists, who regarded slavery as a fact of life.
+Additionally, Northern Baptists morally objected to slavery more than Southern Baptists, who regarded slavery as a fact of life.
 However, both were worried about the divide that these opposite views on slavery could cause among congregations and leaders.

 Today, Baptists make up the largest African American denominational group in the United States.
 However, there are vast differences in racial makeup of different types of Baptist Churches.
 According to the Pew Research Center, the National Baptist Convention is currently considered the least racially diverse church in America, with 99% of its members being black.
 The American Baptist Church is the most racially diverse of the three major Baptist churches in America.
 Its members are 73% white, 10% black, and 11% Latino.
 The Southern Baptist Convention falls in between the two other major Baptist churches in regards to racial diversity, with 85% of its members being white, 6% being black, and 3% being Latino.